DADA: Dialect Adaptation via Dynamic Aggregation of Linguistic Rules: Abstract

 \section{Abstract}

 Existing large language models (LLMs) that mainly focus on Standard American English (SAE) often lead to significantly worse performance when being applied to other English dialects.
 While existing mitigations tackle discrepancies for individual target dialects, they assume access to high-accuracy dialect identification systems.
 The boundaries between dialects are inherently flexible, making it difficult to categorize language into discrete predefined categories.
-In this paper, we propose \oursShort{} (\oursFull{}), a modular approach to imbue SAE-trained models with multi-dialectal robustness by composing adapters which handle specific linguistic features.
+In this work, we propose \oursShort{} (\oursFull{}), a modular approach to imbue SAE-trained models with multi-dialectal robustness by composing adapters which handle specific linguistic features.
 The compositional architecture of \oursShort{} allows for both targeted adaptation to specific dialect variants and simultaneous adaptation to various dialects.
-We show that \oursShort{} is effective for both single task and instruction finetuned language models, offering an extensible and interpretable framework for adapting existing LLMs to different English dialects.
+We show that \oursShort{} is effective for both single task and instruction finetuned language models, offering an extensible and interpretable framework for adapting existing LLMs to different English dialects.\footnote{All the code, synthetic datasets, and trained adapters in this work are available at \url{https://github.com/SALT-NLP/DADA}.}